martinholecekmax/gatsby-seo-test/README.md

 ### 2. Install unused npm packages

 Install a couple of unused npm packages to test the effect of unused JavaScript and CSS on SEO.

+Start with the following packages:

+- Material UI which supposedly has a large impact on SEO:

+npm install @mui/material @emotion/react @emotion/styled